minerllabs/competition_submission_template/README.md

 # How to Submit a Model!

+In brief: you define your Python environment using Anaconda environment files, and AICrowd system will build a Docker image and run your code using the docker scripts inside the `utility` directory.

 ## Setup

 1.  **Clone the github repository** or press the "Use this Template" button on GitHub!